erikd/ghc-hack-day/Readme.md

 You will also need  a bunch of standard Open Source development tools including but not limited to:

- - GNU gcc
+ - GNU gcc or Clang
  - GNU make
  - GNU autoconf
+ - Perl
  - GHC (version 7.10.* or later)
  - python-sphinx
  - libgmp (including the header files, on Debian/Ubuntu this is libgmp-dev)
  - libncurses (on Debian/Ubuntu this is libncurses5-dev)

-If you are interested in building GHC as a Linux or Mac to Android/Arm or iOS/arm cross compiler you will also need llvm; versions 3.7 and 3.8.
+If you are interested in building GHC as a Linux or Mac to Android/Arm or iOS/arm cross compiler you will also need llvm (versions 3.7 and 3.8) and a working GNU GCC or Clang cross compile toolchain.

 # Before the Hack Day